TaeinUm/Scripting-Language-Projects/PythonScriptingGUIApplications/MovieListProgram/README.md

 - `db.py`: Contains all the database operations such as connecting to the SQLite database, and CRUD (Create, Read, Update, Delete) operations for movies.
 - `objects.py`: Defines the `Movie` and `Category` classes used to represent the data.
 - `ui.py`: Handles the user interface and interaction with the program.
+- `data.py`: Creates a sampele data to test the code.

 ## Getting Started